 Arriving in Minehead, I then struck inland, exploring Exmoor, looping round through Taunton, Glastonbury, Cheddar, Bristol before walking across the road bridge into Wales where I began the 177 mile Offa’s Dyke path running northward, coast to coast, through the Welsh Marches, quite often not sure if I was in England or Wales.

 The Black Mountains, Offa’s Dyke.
 June 2018

-The UK had experienced two weeks of rain and mud prior to my setting out on April 1st, but weather more or less steadily improved and I enjoyed a fine spring/early summer walk from there-on.
-Due to the length of my hike, I carried gear suited to a wide range of conditions, though some cold weather clothing such as insulated trousers and A down stuffed beenie were sent home in June, not having been worn for some weeks at that point.
+The UK had experienced two weeks of rain and mud prior to my setting out on April 1st, but weather steadily improved and I enjoyed a fine spring/early summer walk from there-on.
+Due to the length of my hike, I carried gear suited to a wide range of conditions, though some cold weather clothing such as insulated trousers and a down stuffed beenie were sent home in June, not having been worn for some weeks at that point.